diasnath/Sylius/README.md

 SyliusShopBundle\Checkout\SelectPayment\_choice.html.twig
 SyliusUiBundle\Form\theme.html.twig
 ```

-- If not, just copy them with the following command if you used the zip method to install:
+- If not, just copy them with the following command, if you used the zip method to install:

 ```
 cp -R LyranetworkPayzen/Resources/views/bundles/* templates/bundles/
 ```
 - Or this one if you used composer :

 ```
 cp -R vendor/lyranetwork/sylius-lyranetwork-plugin/LyranetworkPayzen/Resources/views/bundles/* templates/bundles/
 ```
 - Empty the cache with the following command:

 ```
 php bin/console cache:clear
 ```
 The plugin should be now available in the list of payment methods that you can create.

 ## Configuration